gawainhewitt/raw_elements/README.md

 # Raw Seasons
-A interactive online sound installation with made with a group of musicians and artists from [Raw Material](https://rawmusicmedia.co.uk/).
+An interactive online sound installation with made with a group of musicians and artists from [Raw Material](https://rawmusicmedia.co.uk/).

 All artistic material created and concieved by members of the "smorgasbord" sound art project run online with Raw Material during November and December 2020.